Forming and Exploring Habitable Worlds

 A Week of Exciting Talks and an Optional Inspiring Retreat

 Forming and Exploring Habitable Worlds is a multi-discipline four to five day international scientific meeting taking place in Edinburgh, UK, in November 2022.
-This event is to accommodate roughly 120 in-person delegates of all career stages based in a range of relevant employment sectors.
+This event is to accommodate up to 120 in-person delegates of all career stages based in a range of relevant employment sectors.
 A hybrid model is envisaged to be delivered so as to broaden participation by accommodating virtual attendance of additional delegates.
-The welcoming atmosphere of this modest-sized event will foster friendly scientific exchange and shall help to promote networking beneficial to early, mid, and senior career scientists, space lawyers, and space technology / mission innovators.
+The welcoming atmosphere of this modest-sized event will foster friendly scientific exchange and shall help to promote networking beneficial to early, mid, and senior career scientists, space lawyers, educators, and space technology / mission innovators.
 Students and those in their early-careers are encouraged to attend and contribute their work in this friendly, relatively unintimidating, and specialist gathering.

 The Forming and Exploring Habitable Worlds event will provide a forum for the exchange of new interdisciplinary findings and ideas in relation to two principle themes: